 - Show that you care.

 - Provide accurate information.
-If you don't know the details, don't guess or assume; refer inquiries to the director of public relations or official spokesperson.
+If you don't know the details, don't guess or assume; refer inquiries to the Vice President for Institutional Advancement or official spokesperson.

 - Avoid legal problems.